-NFL quarterback Peyton Manning is one of the most recognized names in professional football, and for good reason.
+NFL quarterback Peyton Manning is one of the most recognized names in professional football, and with good reason.
 Manning played 18 seasons in the NFL, most of them as quarterback for the Indianapolis Colts.
 He later played a few seasons with the Denver Broncos, retiring in 2016 after leading the Broncos to victory in Super Bowl 50.
 Over the course of his career, Manning won five NFL MVP awards.

 Perhaps more than any of the other bilingual athletes on this list, Manning used his language skills in his sport on a regular basis.
 Manning says he learned the basics of a form of Gaelic when he was young, primarily from his brother, Cooper, who’s “really into it.”
 Apparently, Manning would call out some Gaelic words and phrases at the line of scrimmage to communicate plays to his teammates.
 He explains his use of Gaelic in the video below, although it can be a little hard to tell what’s real and what’s just a joke.